ShitalRajendraKadam/Animation-app/README.md

 # Multithreading
-Hi this is multitheding app
+Hi this is multithreding app